hamnet70/software-design-lab/templates/journal.md

-<font color="pink">Hour 1+</font>: As was the case last week, I spread this hour over the course of the week, reviewing the basic and new command line commands, VS Code, and the git commit and push processes.
+<font style="color:pink;">Hour 1+</font>: As was the case last week, I spread this hour over the course of the week, reviewing the basic and new command line commands, VS Code, and the git commit and push processes.
 Even played around with some HTML in markdown (see red text below).

 Hour 2: Installed Anaconda and began the Python tutorial on the syllabus to the first three exercises.
 Wonderered if I should heed the author's constant plea not to use Python 3, which came with the Anaconda download.
 As I played, I was reminded of how much proofreading goes into programming.
 AND, the difference between an expression to be solved (5 + 2) and one to be evaluated as true or false (5 > 2) is significant, as is every single keystroke.